 Proper tension of the chain is extremely important.
-In order to avoid false setting the tensioning procedure must be followed as described on pages 21 and 22.
-Make always sure the hexagonal nut for the sprocket cover is tightened securely after tensioning the chain.
-Check chain tension once more after having tightened the nut and thereafter at regular intervals (whenever the saw is cut off).
+In order to avoid false setting the tensioning procedure must be followed as described in your Manual.
+Make always sure the hexagonal nut(s) for the sprocket cover is (are) tightened securely after tensioning the chain.
+Check chain tension once more after having tightened the nuts and thereafter at regular intervals (whenever the saw is shut off).
 If the chain becomes loose while cutting, shut off the engine and then tighten.
 Never try to tighten the chain while the engine is running!